-&lt;sup>2 The electronic study device allowance will be provided as a once-off allowance for the duration of the postgraduate studies.
+2 The electronic study device allowance will be provided as a once-off allowance for the duration of the postgraduate studies.

-3. The Assistive Technology Device allowance will only be for students living with a disability.
+^{3.} The Assistive Technology Device allowance will only be for students living with a disability.

-systems; (iii) sensory aids such as white canes; noise reducing headphones and coloured lenses (iv) technology aids such as computers for alternate and augmentative communication, screen readers, magnifiers, texts in audio format (Strategic Policy Framework on Disability for the PSET, 2018).
-The assistive devices are aligned to requirements related to research purposes rather than social services, as a result, the NRF will not pay costs for caregivers.
+Students living with a disability may apply for additional funding for an assistive technology device of up to R20 000.
+This is the maximum amount allowed during the tenure of the scholarship.
+An assistive device is defined as any device, product, equipment or tool that is designed or adapted to enable persons with disabilities to participate in activities, tasks or actions including: (i) mobility aids such as wheelchairs, prostheses and crutches as well as service animals (ii) communication aids such as hearing aids, Frequency Modulation (FM) systems; (iii) sensory aids such as white canes; noise reducing headphones and coloured lenses (iv) technology aids such as computers for alternate and augmentative communication, screen readers, magnifiers, texts in audio format (Strategic Policy Framework on Disability for the PSET, 2018).
+The assistive devices are aligned to requirements related to research studies rather than social services, as a result, the NRF will not pay costs for caregivers or other social related services.